ConnorWGarvey/gradle-grails-wrapper/README.md

 Gradle Grails Wrapper
 =====================

 This is a plugin for [Gradle](http://www.gradle.org) that builds [Grails](http://www.grails.org) applications.
-It differs from gradle-grails-plugin in that it is much simpler so that, hopefully, it will be more functional.
+It allows you to use Gradle as a build tool and allows you to use multiple versions of Grails on one machine without specifying full `grails` paths.

 Applying the plugin
 -------------------